1999 Rugby League Tri-Nations

 The 1999 Rugby League Tri-Nations series was contested by Australia, Great Britain and New Zealand in 1999.
-It was the first multi-national rugby league tournament to feature the sport's three world powers since the 1989–92 World Cup (the 1995 World Cup featured England and Wales separately).
+It was the first multi-national rugby league tournament to feature the sport's three world powers since the 1989–1992 Rugby League World Cup (the 1995 World Cup featured England and Wales separately).
 Co-hosts Australia and New Zealand played in the final, which was narrowly won by the Kangaroos.
 Great Britain didn't win a game of the tournament.

 After the Lions narrowly defeated the Queensland Cup premiers, Burleigh Bears, a poor crowd attended their match against Australia at Suncorp Stadium.
 Fearing a similar attendance for the series final, the tournament organisers relocated the match to Ericsson Stadium.

 With the Rugby League World Cup to be staged the following year, and tours of Great Britain by Australia in 2001 and 2003 and New Zealand in 2002, the Tri-nations was not held again until 2004.